streamingfast/hivemapper-fleet-management/Create-Accounts-for-Your-Drivers.md

 controls your entire fleet) and the accounts of the drivers.
 While this is not necessary, it is a good security practice to limit any potential risks you can encounter.

+Since you also maintain access to this account, it is recommended to have your driver remove any payments they receive in this account into a personal account that they create within Phantom.
+This removes the need for them to trust you won't take any funds from them, and more importantly that should either your account or the private key itself become compromised, they would have a very limited amount of exposed assets.

 #### Create a New Browser Profile
 To do this, on your laptop/desktop computer you can create a secondary profile within your browser